BUEC500C1/news-analyzer-YukoIshikawa/README.md

-# Newsfeed Analyzer (Please let me know when you want me to run this on AWS ec2)
+# Newsfeed Analyzer
+## *Note: Please let me know when you want me to run this on AWS ec2*
 ## Introduction
 This repository includes an API to help journalists to create articles by uploading files, analyzing nlp and ingesting newsfeeds. <br/>
 The API uses flask, AWS EC2, SQLite, Google Cloud Computing Natural Language API, and News API.